 These buses will be configured and branded the same as the agency’s current 15 Swift buses, and the buses will be used interchangeably on both routes.
 Swift buses have three doors for quick boarding, utilize on-board bike racks and do not have fare boxes as riders pay off-board at Swift stations.

 Last year, Snohomish County voters approved an additional 0.3 percent sales tax for expanded transit service.
 On September 11, Community Transit will be adding two new routes, restructuring two routes and adding new commuter bus trips to Seattle.
 More bus trips within Snohomish County are approved to start in March 2017.
-This expansion represents a 14 percent increase over 2015 bus service levels.
+This expansion [link archived] represents a 14 percent increase over 2015 bus service levels.